Delfinistkata/swimming-quiz/README.md

 [Youtube](https://www.youtube.com/watch?v=63nw00JqHo0) was used for creating the layout of the menu.

-[We Love Quizzes](https://www.welovequizzes.com/swimming-quiz-question-and-answers/) was used for the questions in the game
+[We Love Quizzes](https://www.welovequizzes.com/swimming-quiz-question-and-answers/) was used for the questions in the game.

 [Readme.md](https://github.com/josswe26/macro-calculator/blob/main/README.md) was used for some ideas.

-[Coudinary](https://cloudinary.com/) : Used to store the screenshots in the Readme file.
+[Coudinary](https://cloudinary.com/) : was used to store the screenshots in the Readme file.

-[Colorama](https://pypi.org/project/colorama/) was used for the colour of the text in the game
+[Colorama](https://pypi.org/project/colorama/) was used for the colour of the text in the game.

+[Responsive Design Checker](https://www.responsivedesignchecker.com/) was used to generate mockup imagery.

+[Lucid](https://www.lucid.app) was used for the flowchart of the game.

 <br>

-### Media
+## Media

 <br>

-[ASCII-Generator](https://ascii-generator.site/) was used for the welcome logo
+[ASCII-Generator](https://ascii-generator.site/) was used for the welcome logo.

 <br>